Art as a Permanent Record: The KGS Studios Collections

 How is the value of the artwork determined?

-The value reflects the work’s scarcity, the artist’s established reputation, and the proprietary hyperrealistic process involved in its creation.
-Our pricing has been published and consistently maintained since 2014-2016 to ensure a fair and transparent market for all collectors.
-All prices are subject to change, and increases are anticipated.
+The value of each work is based on its rarity, the artist’s reputation, and the special hyperrealistic process used to create it.
+Prices have been published and kept consistent since 2014-2016 to ensure fairness and transparency for all collectors.
+Prices may change, and increases are expected.

 The Acquisition Process